lndavis6/personal-site/content/posts/2022-12-12---Using-AI-and-ZK-for-DAOs/index.md

 ---
-title: Why web3?
+title: Using AI and ZK for DAOs
-date: "2023-02-05T10:20:38.121Z"
+date: "2023-01-19T10:20:38.121Z"
 template: "post"
 draft: false
-slug: "/posts/why-web3"
+slug: "/posts/ai-zk-dao"
-category: "web3"
+category: "DAOs"
 tags:

-description: "I reflect on the reason why I am interested in web3 and why it is a technology that is a natural next step in the evolution of our economy and social structure."
+description: "In this article, we explore how AI and zk in web3 can be used to enhance the experience of participating in a decentralized ecosystem.
+I believe individuality and self actualization is the aim of these democratic systems; AI can help us automate while zk helps us remain private (to an extent).
+People can use DAOs to find their true niche and contribute in a way that maintains their autonomy."
 socialImage: "./media/notebook.jpg"
 ---
 ##### This article is in response to a Smart Contract Research Forum podcast on Culture and Incentivization.
 Link is here: https://www.smartcontractresearch.org/t/scrf-interviews-culture-and-incentivization-ellie-rennie-and-zach-anderson-ep-3/1249?u=lndavis6